Sistine Chapel secured for first post-Vatileaks conclave

 The cardinals, and the handful of nuns, doctors and assistants who help run the conclave, face automatic excommunication from the Church if they break the pact.

 The official concern about leaks is no surprise.
-Ahead of the conclave, prelates have fed strategic information to the press, possibly to favor their chosen candidates or issues.
+Ahead of the conclave, prelates have fed strategic information to the press, possibly to favour their chosen candidates or issues.

 “I don’t know who is violating the pact of secrecy,” Vatican spokesman Father Federico Lombardi told reporters.
 “If anyone knows who is violating this, they should say so.”